Important Safety Information and Indication

 - Your bowel movements (stools) turn light in color

 - You do not feel like eating for several days

 - You feel sick to your stomach (nausea)

 - You have unexplained tiredness

 - You have pain in the stomach area (abdomen)

 Your doctor may do blood tests before and during your treatment with SOMAVERT to check that the IGF-I levels in your blood are normal and/or that your liver is working correctly.
 Your dose of SOMAVERT may be changed based on the results of these tests.

 If you have stopped SOMAVERT because of an allergic reaction, your doctor will carefully monitor what happens if you start SOMAVERT again.

-The most common side effects with SOMAVERT are pain, infection, reaction at the injection site, flu-like symptoms, nausea, and diarrhea.
+The most common side effects with SOMAVERT are infection, pain, nausea, diarrhea, abnormal liver function tests, flu-like symptoms, and reaction at the injection site.
 These are not all of the possible side effects of SOMAVERT.
 For more information, speak to your doctor.